 - Milk or cream: just a few tablespoons to make the dip more fluid.
 Use any type you want.

-You can vary from light amber to a deep one, sort of like caramel, and that will depend on how long you cook the onions and with how much liquid.
+You can vary the color from light amber to a deep one, like caramel.
+That will depend on how long you cook the onions and with how much liquid.

-- Cut the onions - I like to cut them in fourths and then slice them (image 1).
-But you can chop them or any other way you like, thinner or thicker.
-They will show more or less in this french onion dip.
+- Cut the onions: I cut them in fourths and then slice them (image 1).
+But you can chop them any other way you like, thinner or thicker.
+They will show more or less in this French onion dip.

-- Melt butter and oil, add the onions and season them (images 2-3).
-You're not going to sautee them, just coat them in the fat before adding the liquid.
+- Melt butter and oil: add the onions and season them (images 2-3).
+You won't sautee them, just coat them in the fat before adding the liquid.

-- Add water and white wine and let it simmer slowly (images 4-5).
+- Add water and white wine and let it simmer (boil very slowly) (images 4-5).

 - Let the liquid evaporate and start stirring (images 6-7).
 The onions will start browning because they don't have any more liquid (image 8), but the flavor will be sweeter and deeper.